 Recommendation 9 – Ensure that community-level benefits deriving from the management of state forests are equitably distributed.

-Benefits from the protection and management of forests (see Table) should be received by all forest users, but are at risk of elite capture, or of failing to reach marginalised groups.
+Benefits from the protection and management of forests (see Table) should be received by all forest users while avoiding the risk of elite capture.
 Standard best practice measures (e.g. participatory approaches, active inclusion of marginalised groups, disaggregated reporting of benefits etc) should be taken to ensure that forest benefits are equitably shared.

 Recommendation 10 – Benefits derived from local employment opportunities in project activities should be distributed as widely and fairly as possible.

-Possible mechanisms include a rotation system that includes all households, or more sophisticated, locally appropriate criteria set by community representative bodies.
+Possible mechanisms include a rotation system where all households get access to employment opportunities on a rotational basis, or more sophisticated, locally appropriate criteria can be set by community representative bodies.

 Recommendation 11 - Full-scale benefit-sharing should not occur in any village before an agreed forest boundary has been established and mapped

-This boundary will act as a benchmark against which to assess performance.
+This boundary will act as a benchmark against which to assess performance on emission reduction.
 In rapidly changing areas, physical demarcation of the forest boundary (e.g. with poles) is also desirable before benefit-sharing begins.

 Recommendation 12 - A set of benefit-sharing criteria will need to be developed in consultation with project stakeholders and local communities.

-It is desirable to link incentives to emissions reductions, but given technical limitations it may be impossible to set an accurate, credible reference emission level for each village, and in any case setting rewards solely on the basis of past deforestation behaviour may not be perceived as fair.
+In principle, it is desirable to distribute benefits in accordance with the volume of emissions reductions, but given technical limitations it may be impossible to set an accurate, credible reference emission level for each village, and in any case setting rewards solely on the basis of past deforestation behaviour may not be perceived as fair.

 A balanced combination of criteria should be used.
-These could include: village population size and forest area; village performance in emissions reductions and conservation; village effort in project implementation; level of community ownership or management control over the forests; and village poverty levels.
-Priority criteria could include : (i) Number of families in the village; and (ii) degree of adherence to agreed forest boundaries (as a simple-to measure proxy for emissions reductions that links directly to decisions made by community members).
+These may include: village population size and forest area; village performance in emissions reductions and conservation; village effort in project implementation; level of community ownership or management control over the forests; and village poverty levels.
+Priority criteria could include: (i) number of families in the village; and (ii) degree of adherence to agreed forest boundaries (as a simple-to measure proxy for emissions reductions that links directly to decisions made by community members).
 If forest clearing occurs that was beyond villagers’ control (e.g. by outsiders) then special provisions may need to be made.

 Key Area 4: Transparency and accountability